emberjs/ember-test-helpers/API.md

 Double-clicks on the specified target.

-Sends a number of events intending to simulate a "real" user double-clicking on an element.
+Sends a number of events intending to simulate a "real" user clicking on an element.

 For non-focusable elements the following events are triggered (in order):